 If you are suffering from any chronic health problems or have special needs for accommodation (including dietary requirements or preferences), you should have already made these clear in the application and health form.
-The combination of walking, bright sun, hot temperatures, and a busy schedule will take its toll on you by the end of the course.
-For this reason, you should be aware of your health situation and take steps to maintain your health during the two weeks of the course.
+The University of California will not provide any special accommodation on this trip (again, including dietary needs).
+The combination of walking, bright sun, hot temperatures, and a busy schedule will take its toll on you by the end of the program.
+For this reason, you should be aware of your health situation and take steps to maintain your health during the two weeks of the program.